JavierSiliacay/WiFi-Bluetooth-Jammer-Project/README.md

-# 📡 ESP32 2.4GHz Signal Disruptor
+# 📡 ESP32 2.4GHz WiFi and Bluetooth Jammer

 This is a powerful and portable RF disruptor built using the ESP32.
 It blasts out continuous interference across the 2.4 GHz band, using either sweeping or hopping channel modes.
 It's controlled by a physical toggle switch and optimized for high-output jamming.